November 2023 – 11 March 2025

 If we try to run it using build and run button (BR) or Control+R, we will get below message:

-go: go.mod file not found in current directory or any parent directory; see 'go help modules'
+go: go.mod file not found in current directory or any parent directory; see 'go help modules' Error: process exited with code 1.

 LiteIDE enforces to use Go module in spite of that this simple project does not require external package, but we could initialize module for future use of external packages.